-By Olivia E. Jackson, Membership and Marketing Assistant, and Michelle Cartwright Soverino, Director of Development
+By Olivia E. Jackson and Michelle Cartwright Soverino

 The bark Hazard was known for her speed.
 She was built in Boston, MA in 1849 for the East Indian trade, and had an excellent sailing record during her thirty years of service.

 In 1880, under the command of Captain David Roberts, she sailed across the Atlantic to Sierra Leone, on the west coast of Africa, where she was loaded with a precious cargo of hides valued at $35,000.
 The bark was destined for New York and Boston, but after the long journey, she anchored in Delaware Breakwater for several days.
 During this respite, Captain Roberts sold the “unseaworthy” life boat, and didn’t replace it before continuing the trip.
 Allegedly, no one knows exactly why he sold the life boat or why he didn’t immediately replace it.
 The bark was left with one 14-foot life boat on board, which could only fit four of the eleven crew.

 On February 12, 1881, with a heavy breeze and strong tides, Captain Roberts and his crew set sail for Boston.
 With favorable winds and a powerful ocean tide, the speedy bark sailed at a quick pace and moved up the coast faster than anticipated.
 A light on the horizon was spotted on the night of February 13, which Captain Roberts believed to be Montauk; however, it was actually Sankaty Lighthouse on the east coast of Nantucket.
 The Hazard was far off course.